Human-Gem-2002/Human-Gem-2002/README.md

 <br><img src="./All%20png/gg.gif" width="80px" height="80px"> </br>
 ### Hi, I'm Nhan (Can call me Toonies) 👋
 - 🎓 I am studying Mechatronics Engineering at HCMUTE - University of Technology and Education.
-- ⚡ I have a strong passion for Robotics and Artificial Intelligence (Computer vision & NLP)
+- ⚡ I have a strong passion for Robotics and Artificial Intelligence (Computer vision & NLP).
 - 🔭 I am still developing my expertise in these fields 😅, I am eager to expand my knowledge and learn from others.
 If you have any relevant knowledge or insights to share, I would be honored to learn from your experience and wisdom.